 I’m absolutely stoked to share the details of my recent visit with the founders of PeerStreet and what I’m dubbing my favorite investment of 2017 and beyond.
 This is going to become a very substantial piece of my overall asset allocation.
-It’s not often I get very excited about an asset class, but this is different, and PeerStreet is in a league of their own.
+It’s not often I get very excited about an asset class, but this is different, because PeerStreet is in a league of their own.

 This essentially put us on an investment hiatus for the rest of 2016.

-Now early 2017, I was determined to finally open and fund an account with PeerStreet.
+Now early in 2017, I was determined to finally open and fund an account with PeerStreet.
 But before I did, I wanted to do a bit more due diligence.
 Brett Crosby, one of the co-founders, was nice enough to set up a 45-minute call to walk me through his background and give me an overview of how the platform works.
 At the end of the call he also invited to host me at their HQ in Manhattan Beach.

 I couldn’t pass up the opportunity to meet the team and get a peek under the hood.
 We set a date for February 17th.
-In the meantime, I followed through with opening and funding my account with an initial $5,000 investment.
-I wanted to have some experience navigating the platform and making my first couple investments before I met with the team.
+In the meantime, I followed through with opening and funding my PS account with an initial $5,000 investment.
+I wanted to have some experience navigating the platform and making my first couple of investments before I met with the team.

 Leading up to the meeting, I also listened to two interviews with co-founders Brett and Brew that were conducted on the Invest Like a Boss podcast: